Monday, May 18, 2015

 Visiting the Museum allowed us a little more “artistic” licence when visiting Knossos - a field of ruins, a sea of visitors and, with a one way walking track, little chance to roam off limits.
 Whilst there is some vitriol directed to Archaeologist Evans for “restoring**” parts of the site, I think it engages you more with the palace as it might once have been, and I’m guessing that having given his life to studying the Minoans, he should, if anyone, have had a better chance of visualising the great beauty of the grand Palace of Knossos.
 We floated in and around palace ruins (sans guide - brave!), just trying to take its measure.

-How it might have looked, on site, Knossos
+How it might have looked.
+On site, Knossos

-Knossos: Bull Relief near north entrance
+Knossos: Bull Relief, north entrance

 The mythical labyrinth that once housed a Minotaur (half man/half bull) is said to have been close to Knossos.
-Ancient legend has it that Theseus slayed the Minotaur but just for good measure, our wonderful hero, Hercules was sent to capture it as his seventh labour.
+Legend has it that Theseus slayed the Minotaur but just for good measure, our wonderful hero, Hercules was sent to capture it as his seventh labour.
 King Minos was obviously spoiled for hero choice.

 Long after the Minoans became legend, the Venetians came a knockin’ (1205–1669).
 Here on Crete, following the 4th Crusade and as part of the Byzantine Empire, they established a series of fortifications and shipyards along this most valuable of trade routes.
 The Ottomans were also keen to acquire this strategic Aegean island, so these forts at Hania, Rethymnion and Iraklion were serious constructions.